dinomite505/learning_docker/docker-container-assignment/README.md

 </body>
 </html>
 ```
 From the output we see the default welcome page of the Nginx web server.
 It indicates that Nginx is running and properly configured within our container.
-You can also open `localhost` in our web browser to check.
+Open `http://localhost` in our web browser to check.
 <br>

 INSERT PHOTO- SCREENSHOT; ISSUES; COMMIT NEW ISSUE; PASTE PHOTO; COPY CODE; EXIT; EDIT README; PASTE THE CODE